-On January 26, 2024, the Company entered into a Stock Purchase Agreement (the "Stock Purchase Agreement") by and among the Company, Collins Industries, Inc., ("Collins Industries") an indirect wholly-owned subsidiary of the Company, Collins, Forest River, Inc. and Forest River Bus, LLC (the "Buyer"), pursuant to which Collins Industries agreed to sell all of the issued and outstanding shares of capital stock of Collins to the Buyer.
+On January 26, 2024, the Company entered into a Stock Purchase Agreement (the "Stock Purchase Agreement") by and among the Company, Collins Industries, Inc., ("Collins Industries") an indirect wholly-owned subsidiary of the Company, Collins Bus Corporation, a wholly-owned subsidiary of Collins Industries ("Collins"), Forest River, Inc. and Forest River Bus, LLC (the "Buyer"), pursuant to which Collins Industries agreed to sell all of the issued and outstanding shares of capital stock of Collins to the Buyer.
 The sale is aimed at optimizing the Company's portfolio of products and to create a more focused operating structure aligned with markets where the Company has a strong presence of industry leading brands.
 The transactions under the Stock Purchase Agreement closed on January 26, 2024.

-In connection with the completion of the sale of Collins, the Company received cash consideration of \$ million, inclusive of certain preliminary working capital adjustments, and recorded an estimated gain on sale of \$ million, which is included in the Company's Condensed Unaudited Consolidated Statement of Operations and Comprehensive Income (Loss) for the three months ended January 31, 2024.
-The Company incurred \$ million of transaction costs in connection with this sale, which are included in the Selling, general and administrative expense in the Company's Condensed Unaudited Consolidated Statement of Operations and Comprehensive Income (Loss) for the three months ended January 31, 2024.
+In connection with the completion of the sale of Collins, the Company received cash consideration of \$308.2 million, inclusive of certain preliminary working capital adjustments, and recorded an estimated gain on sale of \$257.5 million, which is included in the Company's Condensed Unaudited Consolidated Statement of Operations Income and Comprehensive Income (Loss) for the three six months ended January 31, 2024 April 30, 2024.
+The Company incurred \$5.0 million of transaction costs in connection with this sale, which are included in the Selling, general and administrative expense in the Company's Condensed Unaudited Consolidated Statement of Operations Income and Comprehensive Income (Loss) for the three six months ended January 31, 2024 April 30, 2024.
 The Company used a portion of the proceeds from the disposition to reduce outstanding borrowings under the 2021 ABL facility (defined below) to zero.
 Collins was previously reported as part of the Specialty Vehicles segment.